Emilion/ReactiveFetch/README.md

 # ReactiveFetch
-RxJS fromFetch wrapper with global, request and response interceptors.
+RxJS fromFetch wrapper including request and response interceptors on global (all calls) and for every server call.